raganwald/ristrettolo.gy/README.md

 ristrettolo.gy
 ==============

 This is one of the two repositories responsible for the site [ristrettolo.gy].
-It's a static site hosted on [Github Pages] that is built with [Jekyll].
+It's a static site hosted on [Github Pages] that is built with [Jekyll], it contains the text of my book [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto).

+Leanpub books are written as collections of markdown files and images, with a manifest to organize everything.
+These are used to generate the ebooks, and there is also a feature to export a .html file.
+I exported the file, choosing not to wrap it in html and body tags, and also choosing to have the entire book in one file rather than one file per chapter.
+That file is dropped into `_includes`, and the exported images are dropped into the root.

+The rest of this repository is set up to create a web site that includes a "speed bump" feature: When a user scrolls approximately half-way through the book, a modal dialog appears politely suggesting that the user buy the ebook.
+The dialog can be dismissed to continue reading.

+The "speed bump" is coded in CoffeeScript and makes use of Underscore, jQuery, and jQuery SimpleModal.
 Because it uses the [Jekyll Asset Pipeline][jap] to transpile CoffeeScript into JavaScript, building the site is a little more involved than a typical Jekyll-on-Github-Pages site.

 [ristrettolo.gy]: http://ristrettolo.gy
 [Jekyll]: https://github.com/mojombo/jekyll